jericson/jericson.github.io/_posts/2016-02-19-duckett_review.md

 Also disappointing is the formatting.
-Many posts quote from other sources, but the Kindle version of the book does a poor job of showing where a quotation starts and end.
+Many posts quote from other sources, but the Kindle version of the book does a poor job of showing where a quotation starts and ends.
 The preview of the print version is a little more functional, but centered and italic text is hard to read.
 Overall the typesetting (in both versions) seems mechanical.
 Since it was almost certainly produced by a script, that